frankframework/frank-manual/docs/source/gettingStarted/examineExample.rst

 .. highlight:: none

 #.
+Check whether you have git.
+You can do this by opening a command prompt and typing ``git --version``.
+#.
 If you do not have git already, download it from https://git-scm.com/downloads.
 #.
 Choose some working directory in which you will install the Frank!Runner and do the exercises of the Frank!Manual, say ``franks``.
 #.
 In a command prompt, go to your ``franks`` directory and clone the Frank!Runner with the following command: ::